lhondareyte/dvm1200/README.md

 make && make install
 dvm1200
 ```
+Warning, You must have permissions to access the serial port.

 See the man page for all the availables options.

 ## How it works :